hinduja64/sub-30-5k-predictor/README.md

 # Road to Sub 30

+### The Goal - Sub-30 5k

+A sub-30 5k means finishing a five kilometer run in under thirty minutes.
+This requires maintaining an average pace of 6:00 minutes per kilometer.
+I am using data and AI to bridge the gap between my current ability and this target.

 I am a Product Manager moving into AI and ML research engineering.
 This project is my 100 day experiment.
 I am already building an AI agent to act as my coach.
 I use my own running data to train this agent.

 ### The Agent